Pylons/pyramid/docs/narr/urldispatch.rst

-Supplying a different context for each route is useful when you're trying to use a :app:`Pyramid` :term:`authorization policy` to provide declarative "context-sensitive" security checks; each context can maintain a separate :term:`ACL`, as in :ref:`using_security_with_urldispatch`.
+Supplying a different context for each route is useful when you're trying to use a :app:`Pyramid` :term:`authorization policy` to provide declarative, "context sensitive" security checks; each context can maintain a separate :term:`ACL`, as documented in :ref:`using_security_with_urldispatch`.
 It is also useful when you wish to combine URL dispatch with :term:`traversal` as documented within :ref:`hybrid_chapter`.